Sombrechip88244/SS---Shell-Switcher/docs/Getting-Started-Guide.md

 # Getting Started Guide:
-Welcome to the Shell Switcher Getting Started Guide!
-This document will help you set up and configure Shell Switcher quickly and easily.
+Welcome to the SS Getting Started Guide!
+This document will help you set up and configure SS quickly and easily.
 Follow the steps below to get started.

 ## Install
 ### Dependencies